rysavy-ondrej/traffix.net/samples/IcsMonitor/Readme.md

 * executable application that can be used as a standalone CLI tool
 * nuget package that can be used in other project or in C# interactive (Visual Studio Code Notebooks)

+One of the scenarios of using the IcsMonitor tool is for [anomaly detection](Docs/Classification.md).

+The documentation of all public classes of the IcsMonitor library is available [here](Docs/IcsMonitor.md).

 # Interactive

 All public classes are usable in C# Interactive.
 To support this use case, ```IcsMonitor.Interactive``` class is provided, which